VQAssessment/ExplainableVQA/README.md

 # Towards Explainable In-the-Wild Video Quality Assessment

 A subjective study (Maxwell database) and a language-prompt approach (MaxVQA Model).
+The database (training part) will be released later.

 ## Installation